grantmacken/glider/docs/as-a-service.md

 ## Running xqerl as a service

-You can set the pod to run as a systemd user service.
+On linux os you can set the pod to run as a systemd **user** service.
-A systemd user service is not ran as root but under a login user.
+A systemd **user** service does not ran as root but under a login user.
 This will mean the xqerl XQuery application server will be available to you when your operating system boots.

+NOTE: This is for a modern linux OS only which will support linux kernel [Control Group v2](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html)

 ```
 make service
 ```

 After reboot we can now use systemctl to